christine-hu/playtown/README.md

 - HTML, JavaScript, & CSS (Using the [Phaser](http://phaser.io/) game engine)
 - [Assembly](http://assemblyapp.co/), [InkScape](https://inkscape.org/en/), & [TexturePacker](https://www.codeandweb.com/texturepacker) (Sprite creation)

+# User Tips

+### Press the escape key at any point in the game to return to the previous screen! ###
+  * Location escapes to map
+  * Map escapes to main menu
+  * Main menu escapes to control selection

 # Running Locally
 To run the game locally, complete the following steps: